arzwa/InfGenetics/doc/paper/response.md

 mean $\overline{z_{ij}^{kl}} + \gamma V_{ij}^{kl}$ and variance $V_{ij}^{kl}$.

-The incorrect results from the previous submission can be seen as a kind of zeroth order approximation to the correct results: i.e. they implement selection on the mean trait value across families, but not selection on the variance.
+The incorrect results from the previous submission can be seen as a kind of 'zeroth order' approximation to the correct results: i.e. they implement selection on the mean trait value across families, but not selection on the variance.
 The main consequence of this error is that adaptation is more efficient than in my previous results, and hence establishment is easier.
 This